smallp/vscode-ci/client/README.md

 ### Document Symbol

 Pressing F1 in VS Code, and type @.
 Then you can get all the methods in this file.
 It also work for outlink.
+Won't work if you set `ignoreSymbols` to true.

 ### Goto definition